What’s the best turntable for your level?

 - Quite expensive

-The Alva TT – named after the father of the phonograph, Thomas Alva Edison – strode onto the stage as the world’s first aptX HD Bluetooth turntable.
+The Alva TT – named after the father of the phonograph, Thomas Alva Edison – was the world’s first aptX HD Bluetooth turntable.
+For those who crave high-quality and convenience, this might be the deck for you.

-Playing records the old way still offers better results than wireless, with its even-handed, faithful and convincing performance.
-But, wireless opens up placement options and makes joining the vinyl revolution less daunting than it used to be.
+We still favour playing records the traditional way, with its even-handed, faithful and convincing performance offering better results than wireless streaming.
+Still, having the option to go wireless will increase its appeal, opening up placement options around the home and making the vinyl revolution feel less daunting than it used to be.

 - Simple to set up and use